Research Informatics Support for NICHD's Division of Intramural Research

 During the past year, the CSSC continued to deliver reliable, secure, and efficient information technology solutions that support DIR’s research IT ecosystem.
 This includes acquisition, maintenance, and support of licensed software essential to our research community, such as GraphPad Prism, Amira, DNASTAR Lasergene, MathWorks MATLAB, SnapGene, FlowJo, Grammarly, and Biorender, as well as cross-platform desktop, server, and application hosting in the Bldg.
 12 Data Center.
 We worked closely with the software vendors to organize NICHD/DIR–centric user training sessions, which attracted a large number of attendees.
 We also assisted users in identifying, researching, and purchasing custom hardware configurations tailored to specific research workflow requirements.

 The addition of a new Deputy Scientific Information Officer (SIO) in 2023 enabled the CSSC to expand its support and collaboration efforts.
-Key accomplishments included piloting backup and storage initiatives with NICHD's Information Resources Management Branch (IRMB), vastly expanding VLAN (Virtual Local Area Network) offering, establishing regular meetings with NICHD's scientific support team, and regular meetings with IRMB’s DIR Customer Relations Lead.
+Key accomplishments included piloting backup and storage initiatives with NICHD's Office of Information Technology (OIT), vastly expanding VLAN (Virtual Local Area Network) offering, establishing regular meetings with NICHD's scientific support team, and regular meetings with OIT’s DIR Customer Relations Lead.
 We expanded outreach to intramural investigators and SIO peers in other NIH Institutes, Centers, and Offices (ICOs), participated in NIH–wide working groups, streamlined scientific software-license management, and strengthened security capacity for the intramural community.

-The CSSC proactively engaged research staff to provide consultative support on technical needs and emerging issues, including strategic discussions on AI/ML policies discussions and potential Cloud adoption for DIR labs.
+The CSSC proactively engaged research staff to provide consultative support on technical needs and emerging issues, including strategic discussions on AI/ML (artificial intelligence/machine-learning) policies discussions and potential Cloud adoption for DIR labs.

-In the last year, we implemented the NIH intramural Electronic Lab Notebooks (ELN) initiative.
+The team continues to provide technical and advisory support to the NIH intramural Electronic Lab Notebooks (ELN) project.
 The CSSC contributed to creating the NIH’s first lab-safety recommendations for personal mobile devices.
 We assisted labs in navigating complex NIH–level rules on Record Management, Education, Technology Transfer, and Research Integrity.
 We studied and piloted options for portable technology to facilitate the adoption of ELN in the bench labs.
 We also worked with peer SIOs to establish the guidelines for computational lab notebooks.

 We developed comprehensive documentation for the DIR, including wikis for ELN and general IT–related topics to support knowledge sharing and scientific efficiency.